 In many ways the weather in Thailand in July is just a continuation of what most of the country has seen in June.
 Both the north and south of Thailand see about the same temperature range and similar or slightly heavier levels of rainfall.
 The southeast islands, notably Ko Samui, Ko Pha Ngan and Ko Tao are good destinations in July, though do expect a bit of rain and wind.
-On the other hand, Ko Chang near Cambodia and the Andaman coast — both of which see considerably heavier rain.
+On the other hand, Ko Chang near Cambodia and the Andaman coast both see considerably heavier rain in July.
 See below for detailed climate charts and regional weather variations across the country.

 July marks the beginning of a steady rise in rainfall and very slight drop in daily average temperatures that will continue on a monthly basis through to September.
 As long as you don't mind the rain, Kanchanaburi is quite good this time of the year as the waterfalls are really going and the national parks are pretty (if muddy and slippery).